al3xandr3/al3xandr3.github.io/_posts/2010-04-10-jquery-twitter-plugin.md

 category: code
 tags:
   - javascript
-intro: "Here's a little jQuery plugin for displaying a twitter feed into a web page."
+intro: "A jQuery plugin for displaying a twitter feed into a web page"
 ---

 Here's a little jQuery plugin for displaying a twitter feed into a web page.